cognitect-labs/pedestal.kafka/env/dev/README.md

 ## Shutdown

-    bin/down

-Or just hit Ctrl-C in the terminal window where you see the logs.
+Just hit Ctrl-C in the terminal window where you see the logs.

 ## Checking Kafka topics